teafrogsf/teafrogsf.github.io/_projects/straw.md

 A complicated-style music.
 Vocal is a part of instruments, so don't worry if you can't speak Chinese.

-Note that the audio is uncompressed, so it may take you some time to load it.
+Note that the audio is uncompressed, so it may take you some time to load.

 <div class="row">